Cheltenham Favourites 2026

 Who is favourite to win the Cheltenham Gold Cup?

-Inotheywayurthinkin is an early favourite for this year’s Cheltenham Gold Cup.
-He was only added to the race late on at last year’s Cheltenham Festival, but is surely set to renew his rivalry against two-time Gold Cup winner Galopin des Champs.
+Last year’s leading protagonists, Inothewayurthinkin and Galopin des Champs, find themselves as the early favourites for this year’s Cheltenham Gold Cup.
+Inothewayurthinkin was only added to the race late on at last year’s Cheltenham Festival, but two-time Gold Cup winner Galopin des Champs will be primed for revenge.

 What is the most popular race at Cheltenham?